-I’ve delayed reading this because I wanted to read it from my own physical copy of the book and boy was it worth it!
-I absolutely loved – like really loved this book!
+I’ve delayed reading this because I wanted to read it from my physical copy of the book, and boy, was it worth it!
+I loved – like, really loved this book!
 Everything about it is perfection.

-Sal, Sam, Mr. V, Fito, Mima and the rest of its characters are fleshed out in a way that makes you want to meet them in real life and be friends with them.
+Sal, Sam, Mr. V, Fito, Mima, and the rest of its characters were so vibrant that it made me want to meet them in real life and be friends with them.
 They’re just so alive.
-Each have their own little story within the book.
+Each has its own little story within the book.